Rongronggg9/power-profiles-daemon/README.md

 CPU-based machines is based on the [Intel P-State scaling driver](https://www.kernel.org/doc/html/v5.17/admin-guide/pm/intel_pstate.html) or the Energy Performance Bias (EPB) feature if available.

-It is only used if a `platform_profile` driver isn't available for the system, and the CPU supports either hardware-managed P-states (HWP) or Energy Performance Bias (EPB).
+It is only used if the CPU supports either hardware-managed P-states (HWP) or Energy Performance Bias (EPB).

 Example of a system without `platform_profile support` but with `active` P-State operation mode: